Updated March 19, 2021.

 - The collective bargaining agreement (CBA) is the primary union contract that spells out the terms and conditions of employment for every person who works a URA-AFT job.
 The current CBA completely replaces the “predecessor” CBA.
 Sometimes the CBA is also referred to as a collective negotiations agreement (CNA).

 - Predecessor agreement — an earlier version of the CBA that is now archived/expired.
+Much of the language of the predecessor agreement continues to appear in the successor and some might be removed or modified.

 - Successor agreement — the CBA that comes after an earlier version.
 It completely replaces the predecessor agreement once ratified by the union membership (the expired predecessor agreement remains in effect until then).